Home Applications fhir-patient-summary

 GitHub or GitLab URL https://github.com/niyuT96/fhir-patient-summary

-Open Exchange URL To be added after publication
+Open Exchange URL https://openexchange.intersystems.com/package/fhir-patient-summary

 Demo video URL https://youtu.be/rOKGINwaqDU